 - AFE has made contact with 93 Critical Access Hospitals and 210 Federally Qualified Health Centers for referrals

-This past year, AFE staff attended multiple rural conferences hosted by State Offices of Rural Health and State Associations of Rural Health.
+In 2019, AFE staff attended multiple rural conferences hosted by State Offices of Rural Health and State Associations of Rural Health.
 By exhibiting at these events, AFE connected with rural influencers who have helped spread the word about their services.
 AFE is implementing a Crew Resource Management (CRM) system to help track all outreach efforts for the Rural & Rare Reach program.